-When a student decreases the number of hours attempted during a term, a refund may be calculated based upon the official drop day as presented to Business Affairs from the Office of Academic Records.
+When a student decreases the number of hours attempted during a term, charges for the hours dropped will be calculated based upon the official drop day as presented to Business Affairs from the Office of Academic Records.

-Registration Day 100%

-(calendar days following registration day)

-Day 1-7 100%
+Day 1-7 no charge

-Day 8-14 80%
+Day 8-14 20%

-Day 15-21 60%
+Day 15-21

-Day 22-28.
-40%
+Day 22-28

-Day 29-end of term 0%
+Day 29-end of term

-Refunds are based on the fees, not the amount paid.
+Refunds are based on the fees charged, not the amount paid.
 If the student is receiving financial aid, refunds will be returned to the financial aid accounts, including lenders of student loans, before any money is returned to the student.
 Credit balances from all sources of the university, with the possible exception of Title IV funds, will be applied to outstanding charges before a refund is issued.